daldegam/cryptofyer/poloniex/readme.md

 CryptoFyer Poloniex v0.1
 ==============

-PHP client api for Poloniex api v0.1
+PHP client api for Poloniex

 I am NOT associated, I repeat NOT associated to Poloniex.
 Please use at your OWN risk.